PastIn Person

 Alexander Brechalov

-Alexander Brechalov is a postdoctoral fellow at the Donnelly Centre and the University of Toronto, working at the intersection of molecular biology and machine learning to develop new methods facilitating research in biology and medicine.
+Alexander Brechalov is a postdoctoral fellow at the Donnelly Centre and the University of Toronto.
+He works at the intersection of molecular biology and machine learning, focusing on developing new methods to facilitate research in biology and medicine.

 Alice Huang